sksamuel/avropoet/README.md

 ## Encoders

 An extension method is added for each record generated.

-This extension method is called `encode()` and returns a `GenericRecord` populates from the values of the data class.
+This extension method is called `encode()` and returns a `GenericRecord` populated from the values of the data class.

 Eg, `val record = UserProfile.encode()`

+## Decoders

+Each generated record has a companion object function called decode, which accepts a `GenericRecord` and returns a decoded type.
+This is the inverse of the encoding function.

+Eg, `val profile = UserProfile.decode(record)`

 ## Type names and packages